 Only jobs that received a bonus have been included in the bonus pay gap analysis (i.e. where no bonuses were awarded, this was not taken into consideration for the purposes of calculating average bonuses).
-The percentage of employees receiving a bonus (in both females and males) is consistent with what was reported last year.
+The percentage of employees receiving a bonus (in both females and males) is greater than reported last year; with almost 75% of males and just under 70% of females receiving a bonus payout (a significant increase on last year).
+The proportion of bonus received is slightly in favour of males this year which will impact the bonus gap.